Skip to content

 What went wrong: While the ideal onboarding experience often starts with a warm welcome letter, fun swag gifts, and time for new employees to socialize and gain recognition as crucial additions to the organization’s success, starting off the first day at a new job with technology issues can be quite disheartening and a negative first impression of the company’s digital work environment.

-For all employees, especially those working remotely, technology is often the primary means of interacting with colleagues and performing their jobs.
+For all employees, especially those working remotely, technology is often the primary means of interacting with colleagues, performing their jobs, and plays a critical role in fostering good employee experiences.
 In a competitive job market where talented individuals may not hesitate to leave if their digital experience is subpar, ensuring a smooth and efficient digital employee experience is crucial for retaining employees and fostering a positive work culture.

 Retention through career growth opportunities